 Different industries have different standards to meet.
 Serendipity qualified under the restaurant category.
 The goal of the program is to partner with businesses to create more sustainable practices.
 The program is customizable to meet the needs of any business, and all participants receive recognition from the city.

 Consequently, some of the programs do cost money to implement.
 Laura recommends the excellent resources available through the City of Denver to help.

-As for Serendipity, the next step on the green road will be fostering more relationships with local farmers and increase locally sourced ingredients.
+As for Serendipity, the next step on the road to sustainability will be fostering more relationships with local farmers and increase locally sourced ingredients.
 We are also aiming to improve the education of staff and clients to ensure sustainable choices are being made.
-Our goal is to maintain a healthy standard throughout the entire catering process, whether it is a wedding, birthday party or corporate event.
+Our goal is to maintain a healthy standard throughout the entire catering process, whether for a wedding, birthday party or corporate event.

 Give us a call today!
 Help us stay on the green road with our green menu.